varvet/serenade.js/README.md

 Serenade looks up the property with the name of the event on the controller and calls it as a function.
 Such a function is called an `action`.

-Actions receive as parameters the model, the element that the event was bound to, and the event object itself.
+Actions receive as parameters the element that the event was bound to, the model, and the event object itself.

-While you *can* access the view and thus dynamically change it from the controller through standard DOM manipulation, you should generally avoid doing this as much as possible.
-Ideally your controller should only change properties on models, and those changes should then be dynamically reflected in the view.
-This is the essence of the classical MVC pattern.
+Since the action has access to the DOM element, you can interact with the DOM from your controller actions.
+Be careful with modifying the DOM though.
+Ideally you would just update properties on model objects and have the view automatically reflect those changes.

 Events are bound by using the `event:name=binding` syntax for an element's attributes like so: